-2019 statistics
+2020 statistics

-The Ohio Missing Children Clearinghouse receives monthly statistics on missing persons in Ohio whose cases have been entered into the NCIC database by law enforcement agencies.
+The Ohio Missing Children Clearinghouse receives statistics on missing persons in Ohio whose cases have been entered into the National Crime Information Center (NCIC) database by law enforcement agencies.

-In total in 2019, the clearinghouse documented 24,292 people reported missing - 1,327 fewer than the year before.
-Of the 2019 total, 18,638 were reports of missing children: 9,606 female and 9,032 male.
-Authorities reported that 97.9%, or 18,246 children, were recovered safely by the year's end.
-Open source data revealed that six children reported missing were found deceased in 2019.
+Based on the 2020 entries, the clearinghouse documented 21,520 people reported missing in Ohio.
+Of that number, 16,332 were reports of missing children, down 2,306 from the year before.
+The children were 8,396 females, 7,935 males and, in one entry, the sex was unknown.
+Authorities reported that 97.2%, or 15,881 children, were recovered safely by the year's end.
+Open source data revealed that seven Ohio children were found deceased in 2020.

-The National Crime Information Center implemented a Missing Person File in 1975 to track missing person reports across the United States.
+The NCIC implemented a Missing Person File in 1975 to track missing person reports across the United States.
 Records in the Missing Person File are retained until the individual is located or the record is canceled by the entering agency.

-Here are NCIC categories of missing persons and Ohio's 2019 case numbers:
+NCIC categories of missing persons and Ohio's 2020 case numbers

-- Individuals under the age of 21 who are missing and do not meet the criteria set forth in other categories: 18,056 Ohio cases - Persons of any age who are missing under circumstances indicating that their physical safety may be in danger: 2,168 - Persons of any age who are missing under circumstances indicating that the disappearance may not have been voluntary (such as abductions and kidnappings): 69 - Individuals of any age who are missing and under proven physical/mental disability or who are senile, thereby subjecting them or others to personal and immediate danger: 540 - Persons of any age who are missing after a catastrophe: 3 - Missing individuals over the age of 21 who do not meet the criteria for any other category and for whom there is a reasonable safety concern: 2,786
+- Individuals under the age of 21 who are missing and do not meet the criteria set forth in other categories: 15,719 Ohio cases - Persons of any age who are missing under circumstances indicating that their physical safety may be in danger: 2,034 Ohio cases - Persons of any age who are missing under circumstances indicating that the disappearance may not have been voluntary (such as abductions and kidnappings): 40 Ohio cases - Individuals of any age who are missing and under proven physical/mental disability or who are senile, thereby subjecting them or others to personal and immediate danger: 608 Ohio cases - Persons of any age who are missing after a catastrophe: 2 Ohio cases - Missing individuals over the age of 21 who do not meet the criteria for any other category and for whom there is a reasonable safety concern: 3,117 Ohio cases